2013 Audi Q7 Interior

 - "The dash is clearly built around the driver, and controls are fairly easy to operate with some practice." -- Edmunds

 The Audi Q7 can carry up to 72.5 cubic feet of cargo with the second and third rows folded, which some reviewers find disappointing considering the overall size of the Q7.
-Behind the second row there is 42 cubic feet of space, and there is 10.9 cubic feet behind the third row.
-Reviewers say that small item storage is OK, but also doesn’t live up to some expectations.
+Behind the second row there is 42 cubic feet of space, and there is 10.9 cubic feet of space behind the third row.
+Reviewers say that small-item storage is hit or miss.
 A power liftgate is standard.

 - "Cargo capacity is also less than you'd expect from such a large SUV." -- Edmunds